-Pilots at Air France waged the record strike between September 15 and 28 in protest at the group's plans to expand its low-cost subsidiary Transavia France.
+Pilots at Air France waged the longest strike in the company's history between September 15 and 28 in protest at the group's plans to expand its low-cost subsidiary Transavia France.

 The airline sees the development of Transavia France as crucial to compete in the cut-throat world of aviation which has been revolutionised by the arrival of low-cost operators like easyJet and Ryanair.

-The pilots, some of whom earn up to 250,000 euros ($316,000) per year, were worried their flights could be replaced by Transavia services or that the company would seek to use the cheaper Transavia pilots.
+But the pilots, some of whom earn up to 250,000 euros per year, were worried their flights could be replaced by Transavia services or that the company would seek to use the cheaper Transavia pilots.

 - 'With competitors like that' -

 The strike knocked out more than 50 percent of Air France services and sparked political fury, with Prime Minister Manuel Valls saying the industrial action was harming the image of France abroad.

 "With competitors like that it's not hard to see why Ryanair is the fastest-growing airline in Europe," company boss Michael O'Leary said dismissively.

 Air France-KLM said its passenger figures were down 15.9 percent in September compared to the same month the year before.